Naturopathy

 What is naturopathy?

-Blending traditional and natural forms of medicine with modern scientific knowledge, naturopathy is based around the healing power of nature and how it can support and stimulate our body’s natural ability to heal itself.
+Naturopathy blends traditional and natural forms of medicine with modern scientific knowledge.
+It is based on the healing power of nature and how it can support and stimulate our body’s ability to heal itself.

 What do naturopaths do?

-Naturopathic health practitioners (naturopaths) strive to provide personal care to each and every one of their patients believing that every individual is unique and people are genetically, biochemically, structurally and emotionally different from one another.
-Each person responds in a unique way to influences whether they are mental/emotional, structural, nutritional, social or cultural.
+Naturopathic practitioners (naturopaths) strive to provide personal care to their patients.
+They believe that every individual is unique and people are genetically, biochemically, structurally and emotionally different from one another.

 What are the benefits of naturopathy?

-Known for promoting and maintaining your body’s health, there are many different ways naturopathy can benefit you.
-These include:
+Known for promoting and maintaining your body’s health, naturopathy offers many benefits.
+These may include:

-• Preventing disease.
-This is often through combination with nutritional guidance, to help maintain or achieve a healthier body and boost your immune system.
+This is often done in combination with nutritional guidance to help maintain or achieve a healthier body and boost your immune system.

-• Improving sleep.
-Herbal treatments frequently offered through naturopathy combined with nutritional suggestions can help to create better, more sustainable sleeping habits.
+Herbal treatments frequently offered through naturopathy, combined with nutritional suggestions, can help to create better, more sustainable sleeping habits.

 What are the naturopathic principles?

-The system of naturopathy is described by six core principles that practitioners adhere to at all times.
-There are many versions and re-phrasings of the six values but essentially they all have the same meaning.
+The naturopathy system is defined by six core principles that practitioners adhere to at all times.
+There are many versions and rephrasings of the six values, but essentially they all have the same meaning.
 These include:

-3. Do no harm.
-A naturopath will provide the most effective health care system with the least risk to the patient.
+A naturopath will provide the most effective healthcare system with the least risk to the patient.
 They will never use treatments that may create other conditions.

 What should I expect during naturopathy treatment?